Are you curious about the origins of Whisky's natural flavour?

 We believe that what’s good for the grain, is good for the drinker.

 As the barley plant gets its nutrition from the soil, any natural enhancements there ultimately lead to ever more expressive, vibrant flavours – that’s what we’re after.
 But it also means that the wider environment benefits, too.
 Such practices, though increasingly being brought to conventional agriculture for the obvious natural gains, are most dramatic with biodynamic and organic agricultural methods, which is now more commonly being described as regenerative agriculture.
+This is the core of our ethos: traceable grain on a foundation of regenerative farming.

-When the farm is viewed as a living organism, farmer, barley plant and soil must work together.
+When the farm is viewed as a self-contained living organism, farmer, barley plant and soil must work together.
 To begin with, in organic agriculture there is naturally an absence of artificial treatments; furthermore soil fertility becomes key, with compositing, crop rotation – and in the case of biodynamics, the esoteric preparations – the humus layer becomes a vibrant, nutritious substrate for plants.

 Barley thrives.
 Flavour intensifies.
 Everyone wins.